 - Interactive office map and business rules - to provide employees with information about each desk, organize a safe activity-based working, and restrict the desks that are off-limits.

-One of the solutions taking all of the above into account is YAROOMS desk booking module.
+One of the solutions taking all of the above into account is our desk booking software, part of YAROOMS Workplace Experience Platform.
 We created it to be agile, so it can support different seating arrangements or even be adapted to non-corporate settings, such as parking lots or events.

 The biggest investment you will make when implementing hot desking is a desk booking solution.
 Because of that, it is important to select a reliable vendor that can offer all the features you need with a transparent price tag.
 In very rare cases, companies may also need to allocate some budget for a minimal office redesign.
 In the long term, you can expect a large pay-off, as hot desking can reduce the office maintenance costs by as much as 30%.